s9w/articles/perf cpp random.md

 ## Random bit generation
 A common requirement for random data is random bits, for example for spins in physics.
 A naive approach for generating them would be a `dist_int(0,1)` or simply `rng()%2`.
 But that makes an expensive RNG call every time when we only need one of the 32 or 64 bits.

 A more efficient way is generating a number, and using one of its bits as long as there are unused ones.
-A look at the table reveals, that we get the most random bits per runtime from the `mt19937_64` generator.
+A glance at the table above reveals that we get the most random bits per runtime from the `mt19937_64` generator.
 An implementation of this idea could be:

 ```c++
 // static if recalled in a function